FedericoAureliano/uclidfc/README.md

 ```
 uclidfc [options] <file> ...

+Basic Usage
   -m, --main <module>        Name of the main module.
-  -s, --solver <solver>       Use one of alt_ergo or cvc4 or vampire or z3.
+  -s, --solver <solver>      Solver to use (alt_ergo or cvc4 or vampire or z3).
 Solver must be in your path.
   -o, --out <file>           Write query to <file>.
   --skip-solver              Don't run the solver.
+  <file> ...
+List of files to analyze.

+Analysis
   --print-features           Print query features.

+Rewrites
   --blast-enum-quantifiers   Rewrite quantifiers over enums to finite disjunctions/conjunctions.
-  <file> ...
-List of files to analyze.
 ```

-If you use multiple solvers, uclidfc will automatically select the solver to use per query.

-In SMT mode (when you call uclidfc on .smt2 files) uclidfc will iterate over the files instead of parsing them together, like in UCLID mode (when you call uclidfc on .ucl files).

-So the following command will, for each query in `models/tests/smt2/`, print the query features, and use either z3 or cvc4 to solve the query.
+In SMT mode (when you call uclidfc on .smt2 files) uclidfc will iterate over the files instead of combining them, like it does when in UCLID mode (when you call uclidfc on .ucl files).
+If you give uclidfc multiple solver arguments, uclidfc will automatically select the solver to use.
+So, the following command will, for each query in `models/tests/smt2/`, print the query features, and use either z3 or cvc4 to solve the query.

 ```
 uclidfc models/tests/smt2/* --print-features -s cvc4 -s z3